galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - Make sure it runs correctly on a command line with your sample inputs and default parameter settings.
 That is how the test will be generated.
 - You cannot specify any inputs on the form without providing samples, and those samples must run correctly, with the supplied defaults.
 - Easiest to make sure those samples are in the history before you begin.
-Be well prepared.
-The ToolFactory cannot do that part for  you.
+- Be well prepared.
+The ToolFactory cannot do that preparation for  you.

 #### STDIN and STDOUT